DavidJCobb/DovahKit/README.md

 ## License

-My code is licensed under [Creative Commons CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise stated (some files are licensed under CC0 i.e. public domain as indicated by code comments, etc.).
+DovahKit's code is licensed under the GNU General Public License version 3 (GPLv3) unless otherwise stated (some files are licensed under CC0 i.e. public domain as indicated by code comments, etc.).

+The content of DovahKit's help manual, if one exists, is licensed under the Creative Commons 0 License (CC0).
+This includes the content of the documentation in both a raw form, a processed and publication-ready form, and any intermediate forms (e.g. page layout files with placeholders where content should be inserted).
+This also includes any assets meant to be included in the help manual (e.g. images, CSS, JavaScript).
+This does not include the code for any system which processes raw documentation into a publication-ready form (e.g. code for a program which might take "raw" documentation in a format such as XML, and stitch files and code together to produce "friendly" HTML-formatted documentation).
+This also does not include any external assets linked or embedded in the documentation (e.g. YouTube videos displayed in an embedded video player).

 [DirectXTex](https://github.com/microsoft/DirectXTex), Lua, and [miniz](https://github.com/richgel999/miniz) are MIT-licensed.
 LZ4's license is in the `LICENSE` file in the LZ4 folder. zlib has a custom license in `zlib.h`.

 Qt and its components are licensed under LGPL v3.
 Per the terms of LGPL, I am required to make [the source code for Qt 5.15.2](https://download.qt.io/archive/qt/5.15/5.15.2/single/) available to you in case you're unable to acquire it on your own.
 Presently I have a copy saved to my machine.

+The Qt Visual Studio Tools plug-in is [GPL-licensed with a special exemption](https://marketplace.visualstudio.com/items/TheQtCompany.QtVisualStudioTools2019/license) which allows its use in developing non-GPL software.
+Qt Designer has [a similar exception](https://opensource.stackexchange.com/questions/7709/using-qt-designer-to-create-ui-design-for-closed-source-application).